openMetadataInitiative/openMINDS_documentation/docs/instance_libraries/terminologies/UBERONParcellation.rst

    :@id: https://openminds.ebrains.eu/instances/UBERONParcellation/superiorCerebellarPeduncleOfMidbrain
    :@type: https://openminds.ebrains.eu/controlledTerms/UBERONParcellation
-   :definition: 'Superior cerebellar peduncle of midbrain' is a regional part of brain.
-It is part of the midbrain tegmentum and superior cerebellar peduncle.
+   :definition: Is a regional part of brain.
+Is part of the midbrain tegmentum and the superior cerebellar peduncle. [auto-generated from properties of the [UBERON ontology term](http://purl.obolibrary.org/obo/UBERON_0007707) ('is_a' and 'relationship')]
    :description: Regional part of superior cerebellar peduncle, located in the midbrain, consisting of a large bundle of fibers largely projecting from the deep cerebellar nuclei to the midbrain and thalamus.
 It is continuous with the superior cerebellar peduncle of the pons.
-(MM).
+(MM). [definition of the [UBERON ontology term](http://purl.obolibrary.org/obo/UBERON_0007707)]
    :interlexIdentifier: http://uri.interlex.org/base/ilx_0111280
    :knowledgeSpaceLink: https://knowledge-space.org/wiki/UBERON:0007707#superior-cerebellar-peduncle-of-midbrain-1
    :name: superior cerebellar peduncle of midbrain